 Siskiyou Seeds

-This wonderful little regional seed company produces many of the open-pollinated and heirloom flower, vegetable, herb, and grain seeds that they sell.
-Located in Southwest Oregon, Siskiyou Seeds uses organic practices and biodynamic methods on their farm.
+This wonderful regional seed company produces many of the open-pollinated and heirloom flower, vegetable, herb, and grain seeds that they sell.
+Located in southwest Oregon, Siskiyou Seeds uses organic practices and biodynamic methods on their farm.

 Snake River Seed Cooperative

-Snake River has developed a regional seed hub in Boise, Idaho, and focuses on varieties adapted for the high desert.
+Snake River has developed a regional seed hub in Boise, Idaho, focused on varieties adapted for the high desert.
 They work with small family farms in the West and share their seed-saving knowledge with the goal of strengthening regional seed systems.
 Their catalog is full of native plants that pollinators love, as well as vegetables and herbs for the garden.
-They have also written a printable seed-saving guide that is available on their website.
+Their printable seed-saving guide is available on their website.

 Sunflower Steve Seed Co.

-Steve Kaufer, aka Sunflower Steve, is a flower grower and sunflower breeder located in Wisconsin.
-Steve reached out to us a few years ago with photos of some very unique sunflowers he had been working on, a result of some rogue plants in his fields.
+Steve Kaufer, also known as Sunflower Steve, is a flower grower and sunflower breeder located in Wisconsin.
+Steve originally reached out to us with photos of some very unique sunflowers he had been working on, a result of some rogue plants in his fields.
 I urged him to pursue his breeding work, and he now has his own seed company.
-Steve currently offers a beautiful mix of his breeding stock called Van Gogh’s Fantasy Mix, and has numerous new varieties in the works.
+Steve offers a beautiful mix of his breeding stock called Van Gogh’s Fantasy Mix and has numerous new varieties in the works.
 If you love sunflowers, be sure to visit his website and sign up for his newsletter to stay up to date on his seed sales.

 Swallowtail Garden Seeds